+420 775 760 500

 • 0.5–2 J: Outdoor airsoft, sniper roles

-• Under 7.5 J: Air rifles for target shooting, beginners
+• Up to 7.5 J: Air rifles for target shooting, beginners

 • 7.5–16 J: General-purpose air rifles, pest control

-• Over 16 J: Full-power air rifles, may require a license depending on jurisdiction
+• Over 16 J: Full-power air rifles for longer distances

 When choosing an air rifle, consider the intended purpose.
 For backyard target shooting, 7.5 J is sufficient.
 For pest control, choose a higher power level based on the caliber and pellet type.